Donal Hord: Education

+1917 found Hord enrolling in art night classes at San Diego High School, under the tutelage of Anna Valentien, a sculptor and potter who had at one point studied in Paris with Auguste Rodin.
+It was while attending these classes that Hord met Dorr Bothwell, whom he briefly married.
+She was a respected visual artist in her own right.

+In 1920, Hord met an ex-US Navy sailor named Homer Dana became Hord’s assistant, model and companion for the rest of his life.
+Dana's ability to handle the larger, heavier aspects of sculpture allowed Hord to produce larger works than his physical limitations would have otherwise allowed.
+It fell to Dana to finish Hord’s last piece that was uncompleted at the time of Hord’s death.

 Seeking more art education than could be found in San Diego, Hord, in 1926, began taking classes at the Santa Barbara School of Art.
 There he studied with the Scottish sculptor, Archibald Dawson.
 From this meeting arose one of the two bits of criticism that were to greatly influence Hord’s outlook.
 At one point Hord showed Dawson what he considered to be a completed work, prompting Dawson to respond with something like, "Very nice, now finish it."
 The other words were to come from Mexican muralist, Diego Rivera, who upon seeing a few of Hord’s works, commented that they were, "pretty toys."
 These remarks instilled Hord with a desire to only produce the finest quality pieces and led directly to what was to become one of the defining characteristics of his work, the fine degree of finish that he applied to them.

+He briefly attended classes at the Pennsylvania Academy of the Fine Arts.